Joan W. Miller, MD

 Chair, Department of Ophthalmology

-BIOGRAPHY Joan Whitten Miller was born in Toronto, Ontario, Canada, and conducted undergraduate studies at Massachusetts Institute of Technology.
-She received her medical degree and ophthalmology residency training from Harvard Medical School, and completed fellowships in ophthalmology research and vitreoretinal surgery at Mass.
-Eye and Ear.
-In 2003, Dr. Miller became the first female physician to achieve the rank of Professor of Ophthalmology at Harvard Medical School, and the first woman to chair the Department of Ophthalmology.
-She is also the first woman appointed as chief of ophthalmology at both Mass.
-Eye and Ear and Massachusetts General Hospital.
-Dr. Miller is co-director of Mass.
-Eye and Ear’s Angiogenesis Laboratory and a vitreoretinal physician in the Retina Service.
+Joan W. Miller, MD, is the David Glendenning Cogan Professor of Ophthalmology and Chair of the Department of Ophthalmology at Harvard Medical School (HMS), as well as Chief of Ophthalmology at both Massachusetts Eye and Ear and Massachusetts General Hospital.
+Dr. Miller earned her medical degree and received her ophthalmology residency training from HMS, and then completed fellowships in ophthalmology research and vitreoretinal surgery at Mass Eye and Ear.
+In 2003, Dr. Miller became the first female physician to achieve the rank of Professor of Ophthalmology at HMS, and the first woman to serve as Chair of the Department of Ophthalmology.
+She is also the first woman appointed as Chief of Ophthalmology at both Mass Eye and Ear and Mass General Hospital.

 Dr. Miller is an internationally recognized expert on retinal disorders, including age-related macular degeneration (AMD).
 Over the last two decades, she and her colleagues at Mass Eye and Ear/HMS pioneered the development of photodynamic therapy using verteporfin (Visudyne®), the first approved pharmacological therapy able to reduce and slow vision loss in patients with AMD.
 The group also identified the key role of vascular endothelial growth factor (VEGF) in ocular neovascularization, leading to the development of anti-VEGF therapies now administered to millions of children and adults with sight-threatening retinal diseases annually around the world.
 Dr. Miller’s current studies focus on the genetics of AMD, strategies for early intervention in AMD, and neuroprotective therapies for retinal diseases.